screenleon/PHP/exam/w3resource/unfamiliar.md

     * Using `getlastmod()` to get the lastest modified, `filemtime(), stat()['mtime']` can get the file mtime
 * 031.php
     * Using `list(a,b,...) =array(a,b,...)` get the variable, construct to array then use list to destruct
+* 053.php
+    * Unknown with how to get circle radius with 3 coordinates